Samatata

 Samataṭa (Brahmi script: sa-ma-ta-ṭa) was an ancient geopolitical division of Bengal in the eastern Indian subcontinent.
 The Greco-Roman account of Sounagoura is linked to the kingdom of Samatata.
-Its territory corresponded to much of present-day eastern and southern Bangladesh (particularly Dhaka division, Barisal division, Sylhet Division, Khulna Division and Chittagong Division).
+Its territory corresponded to much of present-day eastern and southern Bangladesh (particularly Dhaka division, Barisal division, Sylhet Division, Khulna Division and Chittagong Division) and the undivided 24 Parganas district in southern West Bengal.
 The area covers the trans-Meghna part of the Bengal delta.
 It was a center of Buddhist civilisation before the resurgence of Hinduism, and Muslim conquest in the region.

-Archaeological evidence in the Wari-Bateshwar ruins, particularly punch-marked coins, indicate that Samataṭa was probably a province of the Mauryan Empire.
+Archaeological evidence in the Wari-Bateshwar ruins, particularly punch-marked coins, indicate that Vanga-Samataṭa region was probably a province of the Mauryan Empire.
 The region attained a distinct Buddhist identity following the collapse of Mauryan rule.
 The Allahabad pillar inscriptions of the Indian emperor Samudragupta is the earliest reference of Samataṭa in which it is described as a tributary state.

 Samataṭa gained prominence as an important region of Bengal during the reigns of the Gauda Kingdom, Khadga dynasty, First Deva dynasty, Chandra dynasty and Varman dynasty between the 6th and 11th centuries.
 During this period, the rulers of Samataṭa also reigned over parts of Arakan, Tripura and Kamarupa.
 Chinese travellers provide an elaborate description of the region in the 7th century.
 According to Alexander Cunningham, Jessore was the capital of Samatata.
 Xuanzang of China visited the region in 630s.

 Records of the Sena dynasty include mention of Samataṭa as a haven for Sena kings who escaped the Muslim conquest of western Bengal during the 13th century.
 The area was eventually absorbed by the forces of the Delhi Sultanate.